abshir206/reading-notes/102/class6.md

 JavaScript is case-sensitive and uses the Unicode character set.
 For example, the word Früh (which means "early" in German) could be used as a variable name.

+## Things i want to know more about

+How to place alerts on other parts of the screen